pratik-2707/Hackoverflow_2021/README.md

 	5	parkslot	int(4)			No	None			Change Change	Drop Drop
 ========================================================================================================================================
+// make sure that all the names of columns should be same as given in pic of table in phpadmin

 STEP 2 ::   IN htdocs folder you have to make a parking folder and there all the uploaded files should be present